 I had forgotten to ask for water – kinda sorta forgotten.
 Honestly, I remembered, but my pride had stepped into the mix, and I was not going to ask this desert witch for anything.

 “There is nothing out here but cow holes and troughs.
 You don’t have any water,” she said as she sneered at me.

 “We have filters and chemicals to treat the water.
 We will be fine.”

 “I doubt that!” she said as she wheeled her jumpy broomstick in a tight circle.

-“What did she say?” he said as the others also pulled up around us.
+“What did she say?” he asked as the others pulled up around us.

 “Really?
 Did you ask her to bring us some back?” he said through heavy breaths.